homebrew-ec-foss/homebrew-internethome/src/getstarted.md

 Finishing this challenge puts your name on a site, pretty cool,no?

 The source repository and the website [It's one you are currently on] link is given below.
 See that tab in navbar called "members"?
-Its your task is to add you name in that page, as a part of member circle.
+Its your task is to add you name in that page, as a part of outer member circle.

+And there is a right way of doing this, If you try and write it directly to NJK file we will not accept your pr.
-Oh also not just your name, add it in such a way your name shows up as link redirecting to your github account/Dashboard page.
+Oh also not just your name, add all the needed fields to generate those hyper links rightfully.

 Now we leave figuring out the code base to you, All the best :)